michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Look Up My Michigan Driving Record?

-Requests for Michigan state driving records are processed by the office of the Michigan Secretary of State.
-The office is tasked with the management and dissemination of the driving records of all persons who hold a Michigan state driver's license.
-Driving records generally feature information regarding the subject's life time driving information including traffic violation and citation history.
+Requests for Michigan state driving records are processed by the office of the Michigan Secretary of State, which is tasked with managing and disseminating the driving records of all persons who hold a Michigan state driver's license.
+Driving records generally feature information regarding the subject's lifetime driving history, including traffic violations and citation history.

 To request a Michigan driving record, interested persons may download and complete the Michigan State Record Lookup Request form.
 Applications must legibly indicate the driver's personal information as well as their Michigan driver's license number.
 The completed form should be enclosed along with the indicated fees and submitted in person or via mail to: